 However, it is a crucial criterion within the IASB's concept.
-Even within the IASB concept, we do not support the requirement of not having substantive activities as proposed.
-Rather, we prefer entities qualifying as investment entities even if they - to a substantive degree - provide (or hold an investment that provides) services that relate to its own investment activities or the investment activities of other entities.
+Even within the IASB concept, we do not support the requirement of not having substantive activities other than investing.
+Therefore, we do not agree that entities should qualify as investment entities if they - to a substantive degree - provide (or hold an investment that provides) services that relate to its own investment activities or the investment activities of other entities.